faboo8/ontology-matching/README.md

 This feature is still being implemented and isn't fully functional yet.

 ## Tasks
+In order of importance:
+- [ ] Make use of the different hierarchies of the ontologies
+- [ ] Define a procedure to determine the 'best' weights for CombinedSimilarity (training set needed)
+- [ ] Make building your own model functional
 - [ ] Rewrite WordNetSimilarity to use weights (returns 1.0 too often)
-- [ ] Make building your own model functional
-- [ ] Define a procedure to determine the 'best' weights for CombinedSimilarity (training set needed)